Cray-HPE/docs-csm/glossary.md

 ## User Access Instance (UAI)

+**NOTE:** The User Access Instance is deprecated in CSM 1.5.2, and will be removed in CSM 1.6.
+The UAI experience is migrating to a new UAI-on-UAN implementation under the USS product.

 The User Access Instance (UAI) is a lightweight, disposable platform that runs under Kubernetes orchestration on worker nodes.
 The UAI provides a single user containerized environment for users on a Cray Ex system to develop, build, and execute their applications on the HPE Cray EX [compute node](#compute-node-cn).
 See [UAN](#user-access-node-uan) for another